-For information regarding the District's Homeless and Foster Youth program, please contact:
+For information regarding the District's Foster/Homeless Youth program, please contact:

 Assistant Principal Hermosa Valley School

-Every student in the Palos Verdes Peninsula Unified School District is ensured access to the same opportunities for academic achievement and supports, including children and youth in foster care.
+Every student in the Hermosa Beach City School District is ensured access to the same opportunities for academic achievement and support, including children and youth in foster care.
 Foster youth have educational rights established through Assembly Bills 167, 216, and 490 to help eliminate barriers to education and ensure school stability.
-These rights are now part of California Education Code.
+These rights are now part of the California Education Code.

 All children in foster care have a county caseworker.
 In Los Angeles County, the agency is the Department of Children and Family Services (DCFS).
 Other counties have different agency names but provide the same services.